Mental Health Awareness Month - How to Support a Loved One

 Alyson Kuroski-Mazzei, DO, MRO, DFAPA

 CEO & Chief Medical Officer

-Let’s use this month to combat the continued stigma of mental health, reduce the disparities in access to mental health care, take care of ourselves and inspire mental wellness for all.
+Mental Health Awareness Month is a great opportunity to come together to combat the continued stigma of mental health issues, reduce the disparities in access to health care, take care of ourselves and others, and inspire mental wellness for all.